awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 1. Create an OTA self update job in the cloud with the CreateSoftwareUpdateJob API \(`aws greengrass create-software-update-job`\), making sure the `--software-to-update` parameter is set to `core`\.

 1. The OTA Agent will perform an update of AWS Greengrass core software\.

-## Limitations<a name="ota-limitations"></a>

-When the OTA Agent is started, it expects to be able to establish a connection to the AWS cloud to perform initialization\.
-If the connection is unavailable within 30 seconds, the Greengrass OTA Agent will exit\.
-If you want to start the OTA Agent in a disconnected environment, a workaround is to have an init script respawn the OTA Agent if it exits during startup with a return code of `ETIMEDOUT` \(\-110\)\.